-In the following analysis we use a whole genome dataset of Solanum lycopersicum (Taxa: 4081).
-The official CDS annotation for the genome are obtained from the SL2.40 genome build released by the International Tomato Annotation Group (Release 3.2, 2017-06-15). ftp://ftp.solgenomics.net/tomato_genome/annotation/ITAG3.2_release/ITAG3.2_CDS.fasta
+In the following analysis, we use a whole genome dataset of Solanum lycopersicum (Taxa: 4081).
+The official CDS annotation for the genome is obtained from the SL2.40 genome build released by the International Tomato Annotation Group (Release 3.2, 2017-06-15). ftp://ftp.solgenomics.net/tomato_genome/annotation/ITAG3.2_release/ITAG3.2_CDS.fasta

 Sequence Alignment via BLAST

 First, the tomato CDS sequences are used as queries in a blastx search launched with CloudBlast.
 The BLAST search is run against the Viridplantae subset of the non-redundant (NR) database with blastx-fast, an e-value of 1xE-6 and we keep the top 20 alignments for each sequence.

 Domain Search via InterProScan

 An InterPro domain search is performed via CloudInterProScan.
 InterPro combines different protein signature recognition methods and the identified domains can be directly translated into Gene Ontology terms.
 InterProScan and BLAST searches can be performed in parallel and then combined.

 The eggNOG database is a database of biological information hosted by EMBL.
 It is based on the original idea of COGs (clusters of orthologous groups) and expands that idea to non-supervised orthologous groups constructed from 2000 organisms in version 4.5.1.
 EggNOG-mapper is a tool for fast functional annotation of novel sequences (genes or proteins) using precomputed eggNOG-based orthology assignments.
 The use of orthology predictions for functional annotation avoids transferring annotations from paralogs e.g. duplicate genes with a higher chance of being involved in functional divergence.

 Gene Ontology Mapping